ZakAbourida/ZakAbourida/README.md

 # 💫 About Me:
 Graduate in Computer Science at the University of Turin, with solid skills in software development and innovative technologies.
-I am a <br>responsible, determined, reliable and analytical person, with excellent <br>problem solving skills.
-I am organized and collaborative, oriented towards achieving goals and continuous improvement.
+I am a <br>responsible, determined, reliable and analytical person, with excellent problem solving skills. <br>I am organized and collaborative, oriented towards achieving goals and continuous improvement.
 Competitive<br> athlete for +10 years and for about 4 years an athletics instructor.

 ## 🌐 Socials: